harshadbhatia/go-starter-project/README.md

-# Basic Starter go project with Dameon watcher
+# Basic dcot go project with Dameon watcher

 # Will Improve this with time but for now gives you go development environment with Gin